 • Willing to engage in pre-service training.

-• Willing to work with multiple NYAP team members including educators, therapists, case managers, and medical professionals.
+• Willing to work with multiple NYAP team members including educators, therapists, foster care case managers, and medical professionals.

-National Youth Advocate Program deeply values and is committed to equity, diversity, and inclusion and seeks and welcomes a diverse community of foster parents.
+National Youth Advocate Program in Indiana deeply values and is committed to equity, diversity, and inclusion and seeks and welcomes a diverse community of foster parents.

 Additional state qualifications: